-Alex noted that the new paradigm being considered in the new data architectures can play a powerful role in enabling users – including those without massive infrastructure - to leverage EO datasets, and also present a solution to manage the dense time series of data that are increasingly being generated by an increasing number of data streams.
+Alex noted that the new paradigm being considered in the new data architectures can play a powerful role in enabling users – including those without massive infrastructure - to leverage EO datasets.
+It can also present a solution to manage the dense time series of data that are being generated by an increasing number of data streams.

 Alex also gave an overview of the potential for non-meteorological applications of geostationary satellites.
 These applications are being enabled by advances in spatial, spectral, and temporal resolution in these platforms – and a number of new products covering oceans and coastal waters, atmosphere, and land.